 A Perfect Day

-Sugar crash aside, the adventure I had on one of Ontario’s butter tart trails was one of the highlights of my summer.
-I plan to go back and visit some of the stops that I didn’t get the chance to (note to self: leave earlier to beat the other tart trail followers).
+Sugar crash aside, the adventure I had on this butter tart trail was one of the highlights of my summer.
+I plan to go back and visit some of the stops that I didn’t get the chance to (note to self: leave earlier to beat the other butter tart trail followers).
 Plus, you can make the trip out more than once and chart a different path every time.
 Next time, I might try going east to west, to hit some of the more far-out stops I missed on my north to south route.
-(Discover the 10 Canadian road trips you need to take at least once.)

 From my car, I was able to see a part of the province I rarely visit.
 On the drive home, with the road stretched out before me, I was reminded of my summers as a kid, sitting under a tree and licking the sticky filling off my fingers.
 “It just brings people joy,” says Rogers.
 “For a lot of people who can’t afford a big vacation, it’s a way to take a weekend away and do some day tripping and make new memories.”

-If you enjoyed discovering Ontario’s butter tart trail, learn all about the butter tart’s surprising history.
+If you enjoyed discovering Ontario’s butter tart trail, brush up on the butter tart’s fascinating origins.